Skip to main content

 Fetching meeting data from city systems...

-Full-text search across meeting minutes, hearings, and committee reports from six South Bay municipalities.
+AI-powered search across meeting minutes, hearings, and committee reports from 11 South Bay municipalities.
+The underlying archive now spans 45 California cities and 9,610 meetings.
 Enter a query above to begin.

 The problem

 City council meeting minutes are public record, but practically inaccessible.
-They're published as multi-hundred-page PDFs that technically meet the transparency requirement but functionally hide the information.
+They're published as multi-hundred-page PDFs that technically meet the transparency requirement while functionally hiding the information.
 Keyword search fails on scanned documents, nothing is indexed across meetings, and a resident trying to find when their neighborhood sidewalk project was discussed has to download and manually search dozens of files.

 The approach

-Legistar API for structured meeting data, OpenAI embeddings for semantic search, and Elasticsearch for retrieval.
+Legistar API and direct city portals for structured meeting data, OpenAI embeddings for semantic search, and a custom retrieval layer.
 Meeting minutes are ingested, chunked, embedded, and indexed automatically.
-Natural language queries surface relevant agenda items, votes, and discussions with AI-generated summaries that cite the source meeting and page.
-Fast enough to feel conversational: not "run a query" but "ask a question."
+The public demo keeps the original 11-city South Bay workflow fast and legible while the underlying archive now stretches across 45 California cities and 9,610 meetings.
+Natural language queries surface relevant agenda items, votes, and decisions with citations back to the source meeting.

 Why it matters

 AI-powered access to government documents reduces FOIA request volume, lets staff answer constituent questions in seconds instead of hours, and dramatically improves transparency without changing how minutes are published.
-Agencies keep their existing workflow; Stoa handles ingestion and keeps the index current.
-The result is a city council that looks responsive and modern with minimal lift on their end.
-One system, eleven municipalities, one search interface.
+Agencies keep their existing workflow while Stoa keeps an 11-city South Bay public demo and a broader archive spanning 45 California cities and 9,610 meetings current in parallel.
+One search interface, two clear coverage layers, room to scale.